GeorgePimpleton/theForger-winapi-tutorial/revised-code/README.md

 ### Notes
 The first two examples have additional code samples using the Microsoft Foundation Classes (MFC), to show the differences between writing code using the C-based Desktop WinAPI and the C++-based MFC framework.

+MFC makes simple examples a lot more complicated.